Fe contribution to the magnetic anisotropy of $L{1_0}$-ordered FePt thin films studied by angle-dependent x-ray magnetic circular dichroism

 FePt thin films were grown on MgO (100) substrates by the ultrahigh vacuum magnetron-sputtering method.
-The details of the sample preparation methods are described in Ref.\ \onlinecite{FePt_Seki_fund}.
-The stacked structure of the sample was MgO substrate/Fe (1 nm)/Au (30 nm)/FePt (20 nm)/Au (2 nm).
+The details of the sample preparation methods are described in the previous report. \cite{FePt_Seki_fund} The stacked structure of the sample was MgO substrate/Fe (1 nm)/Au (30 nm)/FePt (20 nm)/Au (2 nm).
 The Au 2 nm layer at the top was deposited as a capping layer in order to prevent the sample from oxidization.
 The 30-nm-thick Au layer was deposited as a buffer layer to ensure that the lattice constant of FePt is not influenced by that of the substrate, and the 1-nm-thick Fe layer is the seed layer.
-One can control the degree of the $L1_0$ order $S$ (see Refs.\ \onlinecite{def_of_S1} and \onlinecite{def_of_S2} for the definition of $S$) by changing the substrate temperature during deposition $T_\text{S}$ or the subsequent annealing temperature after the deposition $T_\text{A}$. \cite{FePt_Seki_fund} Table\ \ref{table:sample_prep} summarizes the sample-preparation conditions, the degree of the $L1_0$ order $S$ deduced from the intensity of the (001) x-ray diffraction peak, and the MCA energy deduced from magnetization measurements $K_\text{u}^{M\text{-}H}$ (see Supplementary Materials for the x-ray diffraction profiles and the magnetization curves).
+One can control the degree of the $L1_0$ order $S$ (the definition of which is described elsewhere \cite{def_of_S1, def_of_S2}) by changing the substrate temperature during deposition $T_\text{S}$ or the subsequent annealing temperature after the deposition $T_\text{A}$. \cite{FePt_Seki_fund} Table\ \ref{table:sample_prep} summarizes the sample-preparation conditions, the degree of the $L1_0$ order $S$ deduced from the intensity of the (001) x-ray diffraction peak, and the MCA energy deduced from magnetization measurements $K_\text{u}^{M\text{-}H}$ (see Supplementary Materials for the x-ray diffraction profiles and the magnetization curves). $K_\text{u}^{M\text{-}H}$ was calculated as the sum of the effective magnetic anisotropy energy $K_\text{eff}$ and the general shape anisotropy energy for thin films, $\frac{\mu_0}{2} M_\text{s}^2$, where $M_\text{s}$ is the saturation magnetization. $K_\text{eff}$ was calculated from the area surrounded by the in-plane and out-of-plane magnetization curves and $M_\text{s}$ was defined as the average magnetization in the range of $3\ \text{T} \leq |\mu_0 H|\leq 5\ \text{T}$.